sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 This document provides a high level overview of Sourcegraph's architecture so you can understand how our systems fit together.

+The **"Dependencies"** sections give a short, high-level overview of dependencies on other architecture components and the most important aspects of _how_ they are used.

 ## Code syncing

 At its core, Sourcegraph maintains a persistent cache of all the code that is connected to it.
 It is persistent, because this data is critical for Sourcegraph to function, but it is ultimately a cache because the code host is the source of truth and our cache is eventually consistent.